idleberg/vscode-nsis/README.md

-`showNotifications`          | Show build notifications indicating success or failure `alwaysShowOutput`           | If `false` the output channel will only be shown on errors `alwaysOpenBuildTask`        | Specify whether to open the newly created build task `useWineToRun`               | Run compiled installers using [Wine](https://winehq.org) `nsl.pathToJar`              | Specify the full path to `nsL.jar` `nsl.customArguments`        | Specify the default arguments for nsL Assembler
+`showNotifications`          | Show build notifications indicating success or failure `alwaysShowOutput`           | If `false` the output channel will only be shown on errors `alwaysOpenBuildTask`        | Specify whether to open the newly created build task `showVersionAsInfoMessage`   | Specify whether to show version as message `showFlagsAsObject`          | Specify whether to format compiler flags as JSON `useWineToRun`               | Run compiled installers using [Wine](https://winehq.org) `nsl.pathToJar`              | Specify the full path to `nsL.jar` `nsl.customArguments`        | Specify the default arguments for nsL Assembler